1. Periods of play

 - delays relating to VAR 'checks' and 'reviews'

-- any other cause, including any significant delay to a restart (e.g. goal celebrations)
+- any other cause, including any significant delay to a restart (e.g. due to interference by an outside agent)

 The referee must not compensate for a timekeeping error during the first half by changing the length of the second half.